styxlab/gatsby-theme-try-ghost/README.md

 # gatsby-theme-try-ghost

-A Gatsby theme plugin for creating blogs from headless Ghost CMS.
+A Gatsby theme plugin for creating blogs from headless [Ghost CMS](https://ghost.org/changelog/jamstack/)

 Turn your Ghost blog into a lightning fast static website.
 This Gatsby theme is a frontend replacement of the Ghost handlebars engine featuring the standard Ghost Casper skin and functionality.
 All content is sourced from a headless Ghost CMS.